Jay Leno & Jeff Foxworthy at the Fox Comment-To-Win Sweepstakes

 Multiple entrants are not permitted to share the same email address or Facebook ID.
 Sponsor will not be responsible for incomplete, lost, late, misdirected or illegible entries.
 By entering, you agree to the terms of these Official Rules and to receive e-mails from Sponsor, Administrator or those directed by Sponsor or Administrator.
 You can opt-out of the receipt of such e-mails by following the directions in any email received from Sponsor.

 5. Prizes and Odds.
-One (1) winner will receive two (2) tickets for the season ticket promotion to the Jay Leno & Jeff Foxworthy at the Fox.
+Two (2) winners will receive two (2) tickets for the season ticket promotion to the Jay Leno & Jeff Foxworthy at the Fox.
 No purchase necessary.

 Transportation to pick up the prize and all other expenses not expressly provided for above are not included and will be the Winner’s sole responsibility.
 Conditions, deadlines, blackout dates and expiration dates apply.
 Odds of winning depend on the number of eligible entries received.